tcodes0/tcodes0/README.md

 ## About me

 ### I have more than 5 years of experience actively working with tech, but I've been around computers all my life.
-### I started building frontends for web, then switched to a fullstack approach and learned backend concepts.
-After some mobile app projects using javascript, I currently develop with React, Typescript, Go and Postgres.
+### I majored in desing and started building frontends for web and mobile using React and Javascript.
+I've grown to prefer backend work due to its simplicity.
+I currently work with backend using Go, docker, kubernetes, GCP and postgres.

 <!-- <img height="22" src="https://user-images.githubusercontent.com/21963291/87255354-63e3cf00-c460-11ea-9263-04c4f995b29a.png">  **I'm currently development Mobile Apps with React Native <img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/react-native/react-native.png">, and working remote at [Banco ABC (Arab Banking Corporation) Brasil](https://www.abcbrasil.com.br/)** -->